AustralianCancerDataNetwork/auscatverse/simulation/FEDERATED_ANALYSIS.md

 - SERVER_HOSTNAME: IP address of the machine hosting the fedearted learning server
 - SERVER_PORT: the port on which the federated learning server us running on, on the server host machine
 - INDEXER: the feature name we wish to separate by in the datafiles to run aggregated analysis by.
+- AGG_METRICS_CSV: path to the output CSV that will contain the aggregated metrics collected from the central server after completing the federated analysis task, for the client's convenience
 - For volumes: map the `analysis-data` volume to a path in the container, under which the DATAFILE_CSV will sit

 4. Deploy the new (or update the existing) stack.
 Observe the logs of the container to see the outcome of the federated learning task.